SMotaal/markup/README.md

 **Specifiers & Modes**

-Aside from mapped aliases, convenience prefixes are also incorporated for `unpkg:` and `cdnjs:` by default, which may be further customized by entrypoints.
+Aside from _mapped aliases_ (above), specifiers can also use _convenience prefixes_ are also incorporated for `unpkg:` and `cdnjs:` by default, which may be further customized by entrypoints.
 Those prefixes are first delegated to respective resolvers to determine the URL of the fetched source.

 If an explicit mode parameter is passed, it will take first precedence, otherwise, the mode is determined from the alias or the `content-type` header of the fetched source.
 Each playground can override some of this behavior.